jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

    You can both coordinate *and* randomize.
 Useful if coordination itself becomes a bottleneck (and it will).

-For coordination, a well known pattern, at least in the python community, is the **dogpile locking** pattern (named after the library that made it popular), where keys are marked in the cache as "locked" when a worker is about to start a recomputation.
+For coordination, a well known pattern, at least in the Python community, is the **dogpile locking** pattern (named after the library that made it popular), where keys are marked in the cache as "locked" when a worker is about to start a recomputation.
 This needs support from the cache store (whatever it may be) for some atomic